Cosmarium

-Cosmarium is a genus of freshwater organisms belonging to the Charophyta, a division of green algae from which the land plants (Embryophyta) emerged.
+Cosmarium is a large genus of desmids (Desmidiaceae), a group of green algae closely related to the land plants (Embryophyta).
+Members of this genus are microscopic and found in freshwater habitats around the world.

+The name Cosmarium comes from the Greek word κοσμάριον - kosmarion, meaning a small ornament.

 Description

-In this large genus the cells are very variable.
-All are constricted in the middle leading to its bi-lobed appearance; the two halves are called semicells.
+Cosmarium, with few exceptions, consists of single cells and is thus microscopic.
+Cells are constricted in the middle, giving them a bilobed appearance; the two halves are called semicells.
 Cells come in a variety of different shapes.
 The cell wall may be smooth or ornamented with spines, granules, scrobiculations (pits), or pores.
 Cells are generally flattened.
 Cells usually have one or two chloroplasts filling the cell; each chloroplast contains pyrenoids, typically one or two.

 Identification

 Species identification of Cosmarium depends on the shape of the cells and their ornamentation, and can be difficult.
 In addition, the genera Actinotaenium and Euastrum can be similar to various species of Cosmarium.
 Actinotaenium is generally circular in cross section, and Euastrum usually (but not always) has a notch at the tip of each semicell.